-The Jet Reports Scheduler allows you to create reports and have them regenerated on a scheduled basis.
-This is useful for periodically updating web information (as html) or for automatically generating reports and emailing them to a list.
+The Scheduler feature of the Jet Excel add-in allows you to create reports and have them regenerated on a scheduled basis.
+This is particularly useful for automatically generating reports and emailing them to a list.

-For example, you may want to send your salespeople a list of overdue orders so that they can take action to determine the problem and update the customer.
-In this article, we will show you how to create a single Jet Report that will automatically be emailed to each salesperson showing them their overdue orders from the previous day.
+Let's consider the example where you want to send your salespeople a list of overdue orders so that each salesperson can take action to determine the problem and update the customer.
+In this article, we will show you how to create a single Jet report that will automatically be emailed to each salesperson showing them their overdue orders from the previous day.

 How the Jet Scheduler Works

-The user fills in information to indicate how often the report will be run, who will be emailed a copy and how the options will be populated when the report is run in the Jet Scheduler window.
-When the Schedule button is clicked, a Scheduled Task is created in Windows (Start Menu, Control Panel, Scheduled Tasks).
+In that setup window, the user fills in information to indicate how often the report will be run, who will be emailed a copy, and how the report's options will be populated when the report is run.
+When the Schedule button is clicked, a Windows Scheduled Task is created.

-The scheduled task runs in the background and when it wakes up, it calls a Jet Reports utility named Autopilot which runs the scheduled report with the information specified by the user in the Jet Scheduler.
+The scheduled task runs in the background and, when it wakes up, it calls a Jet Reports utility named Autopilot which runs the scheduled report with the information which was specified by the user in the Jet Scheduler.

-When to Use Batch File Generation to Dynamically Configure Reports
+When to use Batch Scheduling to Dynamically Schedule Reports

 We could schedule this to update the date filter automatically so that it runs for the current day and goes to all salespeople by setting the option on the date filter to Today() and adding the salesperson's email addresses to the recipient address list.

-With these settings, all salespeople would get the same report which includes their orders as well as everyone else's If we want to send each salesperson the report, filtered for only the orders that they are responsible for, we need to use batch file generation.
-Note also, that if a salesperson is added, removed or has a change of email address, the report settings must be adjusted.
+With these settings, all salespeople would get the same report which includes their orders as well as everyone else's.
+If we want to send each salesperson the report, filtered for only the orders that they are responsible for, we need to use batch file generation.
+Note also, that if a salesperson is added, removed or has a change of email address, the non-batch method would require that report settings be adjusted.

-How to Use Batch File Generation to Dynamically Configure Reports
+How to use Batch Scheduling to Dynamically Schedule Reports

-The workbook we have created so far is not the one we are going to using in the Jet Scheduler.
-For that purpose, we are going to create another workbook which will contain the information the scheduler needs to find and run the report we have created.
+The workbook we have created so far (the Outstanding Orders report) is not the one we are going to using in the Jet Scheduler.
+Instead, we are going to create another workbook which will contain the information the scheduler needs to find and run our report .

 In this new "batch file" workbook, we are going to create an NL("Rows") that will create a row for each salesperson.

-We will place the following in cells B4 and C4:
+Using Dynamics NAV for our example, we will place the following in cell B4

-And after the report is run, it will look like this:
+If the report were run, it would look like this:

-Next, we are going to create a named range called "Batch" by highlighting cells D4:I5 and typing the word Batch in the Name box in Excel.
-Note that the named range is highlighted in yellow in the illustration below, but for space reasons, does not include the whole area in this example.
+Next, we are going to create a named range called Batch by highlighting cells D4:I5 and typing the word Batch in the Name box in Excel

 Finally, were going to add the titles and options in the batch area:

-This tells the program where the autopilot is located on your system.
+This tells the batch file where the autopilot.exe file is located on your system.

 /M This sets the mode to run the report.
 There are different keywords you can use to run the report in different ways (i.e. Update, Convert, SimpleWeb).
 We are going to use Update so that it will update the values and save the workbook in the output folder allowing us to then email it.